connorhsm/OneLifeDocker/FULL_SETUP.md

 ### Docker
 - Install Docker https://docs.docker.com/engine/install/.

-### Git (recommended)
+### Git
-- It's easiest to simply clone this repo and interact with it locally.
 - Install Git https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

 ## Windows
 1. Open a command prompt.
 2. Enter `cd Documents` (Or your preferred save location).
-3. Clone repo `git clone https://github.com/connorhsm/OneLifeDocker`.
+3. Enter `git clone https://github.com/connorhsm/OneLifeDocker` to clone the repository.
 4. Enter `cd OneLifeDocker`.
-5. Start the server `utils\start.cmd 2hol`.
+5. Enter `utils\start.cmd 2hol` to start the server.
    1. Press `ctrl-c` to stop watching the output.
 It will continue running in the background.
 6. Stop the server `utils\stop.cmd 2hol`.
    1. You can add `force` to kick all living players.